-Prerequisite: None | Lecture 3 hours The course surveys the role of the Chicano in Los Angeles in relation to political, economic, social, cultural, and intellectual history from the Native American era, the colonial era, the Mexican years and lastly the European presence.
-Emphasis is placed on events in the twentieth century.
+Prerequisite: None | Lecture 3 hours A history of Chicanos in Los Angeles.
+It examines their role in Los Angeles political, economic, social, cultural, and intellectual history.
+It covers the period from the Native American era to the present.

 Child Development CHILD DEVELOPMENT